liprec/azurebi-docs/vsts-extensions/azure-data-factory-pipeline-trigger.md

 # Azure Data Factory Pipeline Trigger

-This task can be added to an Azure DevOps pipeline to trigger Azure Data Factory pipeline(s) run of an existing Azure Data Factory.
+This task can be added to an Azure DevOps pipeline to trigger pipeline(s) run of an existing Azure Data Factory or Azure Synapse Workspace.

 ## YAML Snippet